DanielHauge/uic-go-sdl2/README.md

 # uic-go-sdl2
-This repository is a component for a proposed solution for a bachelors project at DTU.
+This repository contains code for compiling a Qt Designer UI to go code that adheres to working with the Gui Environment system https://github.com/DanielHauge/ge-go-sdl2.
+.